DavidSedley/DavidSedley.github.io/content/publications/articles.md

 in J. Barnes, J.-B. Gourinat (ed.) _Lire les stoiciens_ (2009), 79-97

 ### ‘Epicureanism in the Late Roman Republic’
-in J. Warren (ed.), _The Cambridge Companion to Epicureanism_ (Cambridge 2009), 29-45
+in J. Warren (ed.), _The Cambridge Companion to Epicureanism_ (Cambridge, 2009), 29-45

 ### ‘Plato’s _Timaeus_ and Hesiod’s  _Theogony’_
 in J.H.
 Haubold, G.R.
-Boys-Stones (ed.), _Plato and Hesiod_ (Oxford 2009), 246-58
+Boys-Stones (ed.), _Plato and Hesiod_ (Oxford, 2009), 246-58

 _[Read online or download](https://cambridge.academia.edu/DavidSedley)_

 ### ‘Three kinds of Platonic immortality’
-in D. Frede and B. Reis (eds.), _Body and Soul in Ancient Philosophy_ (Berlin 2009), 145-61
+in D. Frede and B. Reis (eds.), _Body and Soul in Ancient Philosophy_ (Berlin, 2009), 145-61

 _[Read online or download](https://cambridge.academia.edu/DavidSedley)_

 ### ‘Philosophy in the Artemidorus papyrus’
 in C. Gallazzi, B. Kramer, S. Settis (eds.) _Intorno al Papiro di Artemidoro I. Contesto Culturale, Lingua e Stile.
-Atti del Convegno di Pisa del 15 novembre 2008_ (Milan 2009), 29-53
+Atti del Convegno di Pisa del 15 novembre 2008_ (Milan, 2009), 29-53

 ### ‘The _Theaetetus_ as an ethical dialogue’
 in A. Havlicek, F. Karfik and S. Spinka (eds.), _Plato’s Theaetetus.
 Proceedings of Sixth Symposium Platonicum Pragense_ (2009), 2-13.
 Revised version,  ‘Plato’s _Theaetetus_ as an ethical dialogue’ in A. Nightingale and D. Sedley (eds.), _Ancient Models of Mind.
-Studies in Human and Divine Rationality_ (Cambridge 2010), 64-74
+Studies in Human and Divine Rationality_ (Cambridge, 2010), 64-74

 ### ‘The status of physics in Lucretius, Philodemus and Cicero’
-in A. Antoni, D. Delattre (eds.), _Miscellanea Papyrologica Herculanensia volumen I_ (Pisa 2010), 63-8
+in A. Antoni, D. Delattre (eds.), _Miscellanea Papyrologica Herculanensia volumen I_ (Pisa, 2010), 63-8

 ### ‘Teleology, Aristotelian and Platonic’
-in J. Lennox, R. Bolton (eds.), _Being, Nature and Life in Aristotle: Essays in Honor of Allan Gotthelf_ (Cambridge 2010), 5-29
+in J. Lennox, R. Bolton (eds.), _Being, Nature and Life in Aristotle: Essays in Honor of Allan Gotthelf_ (Cambridge, 2010), 5-29

 _[Read online or download](https://cambridge.academia.edu/DavidSedley)_